New search Make an Inquiry

 Day 1: Tokyo

 Konnichiwa!
 Welcome to Japan.
+Your adventure starts with a welcome meeting at 6 pm tonight in Tokyo.
 Bursting with contemporary urban culture, Tokyo has fascinating museums, world-class shopping and backstreets stuffed with restaurants and karaoke bars.
-Your adventure begins with a welcome meeting at 6 pm tonight.
-After, you’ll have some free time to explore Tokyo’s nightlife.
-Perhaps take a walk down Shinjuku’s Omoide Tokocho or ‘Memory Lane’ – a crowded alley of busy restaurants and bar stalls that started in the 1940s and quickly gained infamy as a black-market quarter.
-Today, it’s one of the best spots to try some of Tokyo’s local fast food!
+If you arrive early, maybe check out an Urban Adventure Tour in Tokyo or walk down Shinjuku’s Omoide Tokocho (Memory Lane) – a crowded alley of busy restaurants and bar stalls that's now one of the best spots to try some of Tokyo’s local fast food.
+After your meeting, follow your leader on an orientation walk, then maybe head out for dinner and get to know your fellow travellers.

 Day 2: Tokyo

 Dive right into Tokyo today by exploring historic Asakusa – one of the older and more traditional parts of the city.
-Visit the city’s oldest temple – Senso-ji – founded almost 1400 years ago when Tokyo was nothing more than a fishing village.
-Browse the many interesting stalls filled with tasty treats, crafts and souvenirs that line the shopping street of Nakamise Dori.
-Then, hop on the metro and head to the buzzing Shibuya area.
+Visit the city’s oldest temple, Senso-ji – founded almost 1400 years ago when Tokyo was nothing more than a fishing village.
+Then, browse the many interesting stalls along the shopping street of Nakamise Dori.
+After, hop on the metro and head to the buzzing Shibuya area.
 Check out one of the busiest intersections in the world before heading into a depachika (underground food hall) for a mouth-watering array of tempting Japanese treats.
 Next, allow the city sounds to fade away as you visit Meiji Shrine, surrounded by forest.
 Then it’s back into the city streets to explore the Harajuku district – the home of Japan’s quirky youth pop culture.
 The rest of the afternoon is free for you to spend at your leisure.

 Day 5: Kyoto